blaenk/site/content/notes/java.md

 The static method `comparing` takes a function to select a comparison key and returns a comparator that compares based on that key.
 The second overload accepts an arbitrary comparator and adapts it accordingly.
 As with `thenComparing`, there are specialized versions of `comparing` for primitives, such as `comparingInt`.

-Since `Comparator` only requires one method to be implemented---the reset being default or static methods---it is possible to use a lambda to instantiate a comparator.
+Since `Comparator` only requires one method to be implemented---the rest being default or static methods---it is possible to use a lambda to instantiate a comparator.

 ## Collection Algorithms